 - Monitor, review and approve the operations and major policy decisions of the Company’s insurance subsidiaries.

-The Chairman and Chief Executive Officer: Old Republic has a long-standing policy that the positions of Chairman and Chief Executive Officer be held by the same person.
-The Board of Directors can approve exceptions to this approach, including during transitions of authority.
+The Chairman and Chief Executive Officer: Old Republic has a long-standing policy that the positions of Chairman and Chief Executive Officer are ideally held by the same person.
+However, the Board of Directors can approve exceptions to this approach, particularly during transitions of executive authority.

-The Company speaks with one voice through its Chairman and CEO.
+The Company speaks with one voice through its Chief Executive Officer.
 He or she is responsible for establishing effective communications with Old Republic's shareholders and other stakeholders.
-The Chairman and CEO sets the agenda for Board meetings.
+The Chief Executive Officer, in coordination with the Chairman, sets the agenda for Board meetings.
 Various matters considered at Board committee levels are included on the agenda.
-Any Board member may request that a particular subject be included on the agenda, however.
+Any Board member may request that a particular subject be included on the agenda.

 Independent Directors: The independent directors of the Company meet at least twice each year.
-Each meeting is presided over by the Lead Independent Director, who designates each meeting date, location and agenda.
+If the Chairman is not an independent director (under relevant SEC and NYSE standards), the independent directors will annually select an independent director to serve as the Lead Independent Director.
+Each meeting of the independent directors is presided over by the Chairman (if independent) or the Lead Independent Director, who designates each meeting date, location and agenda.
 Meetings may also be called by any three of the independent directors.
 Where possible, the meetings of the independent directors will be coordinated with the meetings of the Company’s Board.
 The independent directors do not constitute a separate committee of the Board.
 However, the group has the following functions and responsibilities:

 - Exercise general oversight over the corporate policies, business practices, assumptions of risk and compliance with legal and ethical requirements of, or by, the Company;